 Introduction

 Viruses are likely the most abundant and diverse biological entities on Earth 1-3 and are arguably the most successful inhabitants of the biosphere 4.
 Despite this, the current inventory of known virus diversity is likely a vanishingly small and unrepresentative fraction of the total diversity, abundance, and population structures of all extant viruses 1,5-7.
-Hence, while the overall total number of eukaryotic virus species on Earth is estimated to exceed 87 million 1, only 10,434 virus species (including eukaryotic and prokaryotic viruses) are presently recognized by the International Committee on Taxonomy of Viruses 8.
-Our perception of the true extent and properties of the virosphere is further clouded by the fact that this minuscule sample of global virus diversity is heavily biased towards virus species that directly impact humans and the organisms that we farm 6,7.
+Hence, while the overall total number of eukaryotic virus species on Earth is estimated to be in excess of several million 1, only 10,434 virus species (including eukaryotic and prokaryotic viruses) are presently recognized by the International Committee on Taxonomy of Viruses 8.
+Our perception of the true extent and properties of the virosphere is further clouded by the fact that this minuscule sample of global virus diversity is heavily biased towards virus species that directly impact humans and the organisms that we tame and farm 6,7.

 The best studied components of the virosphere are those that include the plant, animal, fungi and bacteria-infecting viral agents – called viromes – within or upon human bodies, human food sources (especially domesticated plants and animals) and human habitats (especially urban homes, hospitals, schools and farms).
 Conversely, the least studied components of the virosphere are those of natural environments, particularly remote ecosystems such as those found in deep tropical forests.
 Crucially, even when metagenomic projects have explored the viromes in such regions, these studies have been geographically and taxonomically biased.
-Hence, samples were only accessible via forest roads or tracks, and derived from the subset of plant or animal species that are likely to host viruses with some medical or agricultural relevance to humans 9.
+Hence, samples were only accessible via forest roads or tracks, and derived from the subset of plant or animal species that are likely to host viruses with some medical or agricultural relevance 9.
 Such sampling biases are understandable in that most future viral diseases of humans and their domesticated plants and animals will likely emerge from host species living or wandering in their vicinity.
 In addition, future emerging diseases will often be related to viruses already known to cause diseases in humans, and domesticated plants and animals.
 However, it is important to keep in mind that a less human-centric assessment of viral diversity at the ecosystem-scale could i) illuminate the natural host-ranges, ecological contexts and evolutionary processes underlying the diversification of viruses related to those that have already emerged to cause diseases that impact humans, and ii) identify the yet unknown viruses with properties such as broad host ranges or high incidences that could potentially pose future threats to humans 9,10.
 More generally, the paucity of information on virus diversity in natural environments is hampering our understanding of both the roles of viruses within wild ecosystems, and how natural- or human- mediated disturbances of such ecosystems might impact these roles 10-12.